NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 In 2015, the Infinera DTN-X packet optical transport networking platform was deployed on the MBC network, which enabled MBC to offer terabit connection for the first time.
 The Mid-Atlantic Research Infrastructure Alliance (MARIA), a non-profit corporation that brings together the major research universities in Virginia to build a cyberinfrastructure, partnered with MBC and co-invested in this upgrade to support their 100 Gbps connections to Internet2 and their collaboration with other Research & Development institutions.

 Virginia Beach was announced in May 2016 as the location for the first transoceanic fiber cable landing station in the Mid-Atlantic United States to support MAREA, a partnership among Microsoft, Facebook, and Telefónica.
-The City of Virginia Beach partnered with MBC to build a robust fiber and conduit infrastructure to support the cable landing station.
+MBC partnered with the City of Virginia Beach to build a robust conduit infrastructure system to support the cable landing station.
 The project was completed in 2017, and the first subsea cable was turned up in Virginia Beach in mid-2018.

-Many upgrades were made to the MBC network in 2017.
-A new Infinera chassis was installed in a Richmond area POP to allow MBC to provide new services in Southern Virginia, provide an additional hand off for long haul services and reduce latency.
+In 2017, a new Infinera chassis was installed in a Richmond area POP to allow MBC to provide new services in Southern Virginia, provide an additional hand off for long haul services, and reduce latency.
 Additionally, a third Infinera route to Ashburn was completed to provide MBC additional long-haul capacity into Northern Virginia.

 MBC and QTS announced in June 2020 the successful implementation of an initial field trial that demonstrated 200 gigabits per second coherent transmission over a 50 gigahertz (GHz) channel on an existing MBC long-haul route.
 The new capacity uses MBC’s latest line system technology, providing multiple 200G alien wavelength transmission.
 MBC’s open-access network approach allowed a different optical vendor to utilize MBC’s existing line system, thus maximizing options and providing more granular control for native and alien waves.
 The field trial showcased MBC’s ability to easily and cost-effectively scale its current wholesale optical transport network to meet growing capacity demands and route diversity requirements at the QTS Richmond NAP for carriers and internet service providers in southern Virginia as well as subsea fiber optic cable routes that land in Virginia Beach and interconnect at the QTS Richmond NAP.